2023 Most Popular Mathematics Bachelor's Degree Schools in Massachusetts

 Read full report on Mathematics at Amherst College

-University of Massachusetts - Lowell ranked #9 on this year’s Most Popular Mathematics Bachelor’s Degree Schools in Massachusetts list.
-Located in the large suburb of Lowell, UMass Lowell is a public school with a large student population.
+University of Massachusetts - Lowell came in at #9 in this year’s edition of the Most Popular Mathematics Bachelor’s Degree Schools in Massachusetts ranking.
+Located in the large suburb of Lowell, UMass Lowell is a public college with a large student population.

 Of the 46 students majoring in math at UMass Lowell, 61% are male and 39% are female.